2 Spatial omics

 Sequencing-based platforms capture molecular information (which could represent gene expression, DNA binding, antibody-conjugated tags, etc.) at a set of spatial measurement locations for a tissue section placed on a slide.
 The spatial location is tagged via a unique barcode for each measurement location, and reads are summarized (e.g. as counts) according to features such as genes or bins.

 The advantage of sequencing is that typically the features represent an untargeted set of molecular entities, thus not requiring panel selection and optimization.
-In practice, some spatial assays still require panels (e.g. spatial variants of CITE-seq (Liu et al. 2023)), and assays such as Visium and Visium HD use genome-wide gene capture panels, and thus cannot always be applied to non-model organisms.
+In practice, many spatial assays still require panels (e.g. spatial variants of CITE-seq (Y. Liu et al. 2023)), and assays such as Visium (v2 WT) and Visium HD (WT) use transcriptome-wide gene capture panels, and thus cannot always be applied to non-model organisms.

 Spatial resolution varies between platforms, and depends on the size and spacing between the spatial measurement locations.
 Depending on the spatial resolution and tissue cell density in a given biological sample, each spatial measurement location may contain zero, one, or multiple cells.
 For these platforms, the spatial measurement locations are often referred to as “spots”, “beads”, or “bins”.